41 states have refused request for voter info

 Tennessee: "Although I appreciate the commission's mission to address election-related issues, like voter fraud, Tennessee state law does not allow my office to release the voter information requested to the federal commission," tweeted Secretary of State Tre Hargett.

 Texas: According to the Associated Press on Friday, Texas election officials will provide public voter information to the election commission.
-While Secretary of State Rolando Pablos didn't list what records would be sent to the commission, the Republican said in a statement he will protect private information.
+While Secretary of State Rolando Pablos didn't list what records would be sent to the commission, he said in a statement he will protect private information.

 Utah: "Ensuring the integrity of the election process is the highest priority of my office," Lt.
 Gov. Spencer J. Cox said in a statement Friday.
 "There has been no evidence of mass voter fraud in Utah and we look forward to helping the federal government better understand the steps we have taken to ensure the security and validity of Utah's elections. ...
 While my office is required to provide public records to this Commission, as we would to any other person or entity, I assure the voters of Utah that we will only provide information that is otherwise available to the public."